skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

 There is growing evidence that our physical and psychological well-being is compromised by overuse of smartphones.
-These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ is research that aims to speculatively examine the ways our bodies and smartphones meet and effect each other.
+These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ is speculative research that aims to examine how our bodies and smartphones meet and effect each other, and how they _might_ meet and effect each other.
 It will use the expertise of dance movement specialists to develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that demands stillness and attention.
 The research will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

 - is the aim clear?
 - why does this research need to happen?